bab3l/go-netbox/docs/ProviderNetwork.md

 ### NewProviderNetwork

-`func NewProviderNetwork(id int32, url string, displayUrl string, display string, provider BriefProvider, name string, created NullableTime, lastUpdated NullableTime, ) *ProviderNetwork`
+`func NewProviderNetwork(id int32, url string, display string, provider BriefProvider, name string, created NullableTime, lastUpdated NullableTime, ) *ProviderNetwork`

 NewProviderNetwork instantiates a new ProviderNetwork object This constructor will assign default values to properties that have it defined,